jhunt/s3/README.md

 To upload a file:

 ```
-s3 upload-file ./local/file
+s3 put ./local/file
 ```

 To stream a file from standard input:

 ```
-other --program | s3 upload-file --to where/in/s3 -
+other --program | s3 put --to where/in/s3 -
 ```

 To list files in a bucket:

 ```
-s3 list
+s3 ls
 ```

 To delete a file: